A quick summary:

 Sooner or later, employees will be wondering whether there are dismissals or a reshuffle taking place.
 Not only will the employee you’re having a meeting with feel anxious, but this take over the atmosphere in the workplace.

-Instead, aim to create a culture and work environment that welcomes health and wellbeing concerns.
+Instead, aim to create openness in the workplace that welcomes health and wellbeing concerns.
 It may sound unrealistic, but some employees simply don’t feel comfortable asking for more meeting details – don’t let this be your workplace.

 When placing the meeting on your team member’s calendar or through conversation in person, try leading with “There’s nothing to worry about, and it’s just a conversation regarding project X or the incident on Wednesday”.